MicrosoftDocs/azure-devops-docs/docs/organizations/settings/rename-remove-team.md

 As your organization changes, you may have a need to rename a team or remove it.

-When you rename a team, the new name propagates throughout the system with the following team artifacts also are renamed:
+When you rename a team, the new name propagates throughout Azure DevOps.
+The following team artifacts are automatically renamed:
 - Team security group
 - Team backlogs and boards
 - Team dashboards